 In summary, Oxurion's reliance upon CROs and third-party manufacturers to conduct its clinical trial and to manufacture THR-149, creates risk to the Company and its shareholders.
-If these CROs and third-party manufacturers do not successfully carry out their contractual duties or meet expected deadlines, Oxurion may not be able to obtain regulatory approval for, or commercialize, THR-149 and its business could be substantially harmed, which could have a significant negative impact on its shareholders.
+If these CROs and third-party manufacturers do not successfully carry out their contractual duties or meet expected deadlines, Oxurion may not be able to obtain regulatory approval for, or commercialize, THR-149 and its business could be substantially harmed, which could have a significant negative impact on its shareholders and other stakeholders.

-2.7.2 Oxurion is subject to competition for its skilled personnel, and challenges in identifying and retaining key personnel could impair Oxurion's ability to do business
+2.7.2 Oxurion is subject to competition for its skilled personnel, and challenges in identifying and retaining key personnel could impair Oxurion's ability to do business.

-Oxurion is a small company with approximately 34 employees and managers.
-Oxurion's success depends on the continued contributions of Oxurion's CEO/CFO and his direct reports ("Executive Committee"), its scientific personnel, and on the Company's ability to develop and maintain important relationships with leading academic institutions, scientists and companies in the face of intense competition for such personnel, institutions and companies.
+Oxurion is a small company with approximately 25 members of personnel.
+Oxurion's success depends on the continued contributions of Oxurion's CEO and some of his direct reports ("Executive Committee"), its scientific personnel, and on the Company's ability to develop and maintain important relationships with leading academic institutions, scientists and companies in the face of intense competition for such personnel, institutions and companies.